JoshieKurusu/JoshieKurusu.github.io/README.md

 - Formspree - handles contact form submissions

 # 💡 Inspiration
 This version of my portfolio showcases refined UI skills and a deeper understanding of scalable code architecture.
-My goal is to create meaningful digital experiences that balance function, clarity, and beauty—while continuously pushing the boundaries of responsive design.
+My goal is to create meaningful digital experiences that balance function, clarity, and beauty — while continuously pushing the boundaries of responsive design.

 # 🔗 Live Demo
 https://joshmarveycruz.netlify.app/index.html